I have a tattoo of a semicolon on my right wrist.

 We’ll never know what gifts these giants might have given us had they made a different choice, but we do know the ways in which the world would have been deprived had they taken their lives earlier.

 Personally, I take this to heart.
-While I cannot claim any Pulitzer Prize winning manuscripts or Oscar-worthy performances, in my own small way I change lives.
-I have a file on my computer of emails filled with several hundred notes from people who have said my work has changed their lives; those are lives I would not have had the chance to change, had I checked out years ago.
+While I cannot claim any Pulitzer Prize-winning manuscripts or Oscar-worthy performances, in my own small way I change lives.
+I have a file on my computer of emails filled with several hundred notes from people whose lives my work has changed; those are lives I would not have had the chance to touch had I checked out years ago.

 And that, to me, is a reason to keep living.

 Take control of your environment.
 Change something.
 Try to devote five minutes a day to imposing your will on something external.
-There have been some studies that suggest that something as simple as making your bed every morning can mitigate the symptoms of depression.
+There have been some surveys suggesting something as simple as making your bed every morning can mitigate the symptoms of depression.

 Take control of your mind.
 Meditate.
 Read.
 Write.
 Examine.
 Discuss.
 Whatever seems interesting to you, dive into it and allow it to eat up some of the energy the black dog is trying to siphon from you.
-I have a friend who was experiencing intense feelings of anxiety and being constantly overwhelmed, and decided to address it by taking control of his inbox.
-He made it a game to see how many things he could unsubscribe from or delete in a single day, then tried to beat it the following day; within two weeks he was at inbox zero, and said that helped.
+I have a friend who was experiencing intense feelings of anxiety and being constantly overwhelmed and decided to address it by taking control of his inbox.
+He made it a game to see how many things he could unsubscribe from or delete in a single day, then tried to beat it the following day; within two weeks he was at Inbox Zero, and said it helped.

 Fifthly, do less.
 A big part of feeling out of control is simply feeling overwhelmed.
 If you have too much shit to do, and your ability to produce is already hampered by your emotional state, then you’re not going to get it all done.
 Trust me, this will push you further in depression.